Transfer:

 Sharing Digitized 8mm Film

 The #2 reason for digitizing 8mm film is to share it with other people.
 Family and friends want to see it, too.
 The #1 reason, of course, is just so that you can see it again yourself.
-The whole mindset of sharing any type of video has to shift in order to take advantage of the digitizing process.
+The mindset of sharing any type of video has to shift to take advantage of the digitizing process.

 While simpler to share a single USB with people, who each make a copy onto their computer before copying it to the next friend’s computer.
 Again, a copy can be easily made of the USB (or external hard drive) and given to all parties.